neunzehnhundert97/PySAMT/README.md

 ## Installation

 The package is currently not (yet) available on PyPI, but you may download the repository as zip or by using git clone.
-Then you can either use the setup.py to install the module locally by typing pip install . or just put the files into your project.
+Then you can use the setup.py to install the module locally by typing ```pip install .``` which is also done by the included install.bat.

 ## Notes